 B'nai B'rith International

 B’nai B’rith says it is an international Jewish advocacy organization committed to the security and continuity of the Jewish people and the State of Israel.
+It stated in 2020 that it was 'active in 58 countries around the world'.
 Its declared mission is to unite persons of the Jewish faith and to enhance Jewish identity through strengthening Jewish family life and the education and training of youth, broad-based services for the benefit of senior citizens, and advocacy and action on behalf of Jews throughout the world.
 BBI is a member of the American Zionist Movement the US affiliate of the World Zionist Organisation

 B'nai B'rith founded the Anti-Defamation League (ADL) in the beginning of the 20th century and is currently the lesser known of the two when ranking prominent Jewish organizations.
 While B'nai B'rith did not begin as a staunchly political or Zionist organization, it has since become involved with many pro-Israel individuals and organizations, having co-founded NGO Monitor with the Jerusalem Center for Public Affairs and featuring staunchly political speakers in their "lecture bureau series" such as former AIPAC executive director, Neal Sher.